Pitrified/climbing-wire/README.md

   and rather than a small interval, a keep-every-nth-frame is better for more consistent intervals between frames.

+* having an homography class lets us set up a progress bar we somehow need to pass the func to dtw so that it's linked to the class

+* if we use the slow dtw does the matching improve?

 ## Package structure

 #### opencv and homography